 Like a lot of the Beatles’ compositions, it comes packaged with a backstory that sounds apocryphal, but is actually true.
 I suppose most everybody knows it, the tale of how McCartney composed this most formally elegant of songs while he was sleeping.
 That really happened.
 He literally dreamed it.
 In the morning he rolled out of bed, and was able to play it from memory, as if he’d always known it.
 There were no lyrics, yet; Paul gave it the interim title “Scrambled Eggs”, which fit the meter and would do until he could come up with something better, unless, as he was fully prepared to accept, the tune already had lyrics because he hadn’t really written it at all.
 Not that the boy lacked ego, but c’mon – in his sleep?
 He composed a song like this one while he was unconscious?
 Probably not, right?
 Probably, Paul reckoned, he’d heard it somewhere, forgotten, and was now simply disgorging another composer’s work from his subconscious.
 Worrying about that, he hesitated to make a recording, and asked everybody he knew if they’d already heard his purportedly new song somewhere else.
 This went on for some months, until George Martin, who knew his pop music history, and also had access to EMI’s enormous record library, assured McCartney that it wasn’t so.
 It was definitely original.
 Unlikely as it seemed, Paul really had written it while stacking Zs.

-Martin likely knew this to be so from the moment Paul played it for him.
+Martin likely knew this from the moment Paul played it for him.
 First, the song’s structure was deceptively but entirely unconventional, based on verses of seven bars – about as common, as author Jonathan Gould once remarked, as a 17 hole golf course – and who but McCartney, unconstrained by the strictures of formal musical training, could have come up with that?
 Second, there was no way a melody that gorgeous could have remained obscure.
 If somebody else had written it long ago, it would certainly already be famous.
 No, it was Paul’s all right.

 Finally, then, it seemed safe to go ahead and commit it to master tape, claiming authorship.
 Against McCartney’s instincts, Martin wanted to score the basic track for an overdub of string quartet, which he was sure would enhance the song’s natural pathos while adding a certain gravitas.
 This didn’t go over well at first.
 What did he say?
 Strings?
 Ugh.
 Paul was more than dubious.
 The Beatles were a rock ‘n roll combo, for the love of God, not a chamber ensemble.
 He didn’t want, indeed could barely imagine, any of that “Montovani nonsense” polluting the next album.
 But the trusted producer prevailed, and upon hearing the score Paul agreed; it was perfect.
 The final recording would, then, feature only Paul and his acoustic, backed by the string quartet.
 No drums, no bass, no electric guitars.
 There was some anxiety in recording it that way, since it would be the first Beatles track in which only one of the Beatles was playing, practically a solo effort.
 Would the others be OK with that?
 Would it go over well with the fans?